multiscale/muscle3/docs/source/fortran_api.rst

     Create a new Instance object with the given ports.

+    For MPI-based compute elements, this will have libmuscle_mpi use a duplicate of ``MPI_COMM_WORLD`` to communicate, and the designated root process will be that with rank 0.

     This object must be freed when you're done with it using :f:func:`LIBMUSCLE_Instance_free`.

     :p LIBMUSCLE_PortsDescription ports: The ports of the new instance.
+    :r instance: The newly created instance object.
+    :rtype instance: LIBMUSCLE_Instance

+.. f:function:: LIBMUSCLE_Instance_create(communicator, root)

+    Create a new Instance object for MPI with ports from the configuration.

+    For MPI-based compute elements, an MPI communicator and a root rank may be passed.
+The communicator must contain all processes in this instance, and ``root`` must be the rank of one of them.
+MUSCLE will create a duplicate of this communicator for its own use.
+Creating a :f:type:`LIBMUSCLE_Instance` for an MPI compute element is a collective operation, so it must be done in all processes simultaneously, with the same communicator and the same root.

+    This object must be freed when you're done with it using :f:func:`LIBMUSCLE_Instance_free`.

+    :p integer communicator: MPI communicator to use (optional, default MPI_COMM_WORLD).
+    :p integer root: Rank of the root process (optional, default 0).
+    :r instance: The newly created instance object.
+    :rtype instance: LIBMUSCLE_Instance

+.. f:function:: LIBMUSCLE_Instance_create(ports, communicator, root)

+    Create a new Instance object for MPI with the given ports.

+    For MPI-based compute elements, an MPI communicator and a root rank may be passed.
+The communicator must contain all processes in this instance, and ``root`` must be the rank of one of them.
+MUSCLE will create a duplicate of this communicator for its own use.
+Creating a :f:type:`LIBMUSCLE_Instance` for an MPI compute element is a collective operation, so it must be done in all processes simultaneously, with the same communicator and the same root.

+    This object must be freed when you're done with it using :f:func:`LIBMUSCLE_Instance_free`.

+    :p LIBMUSCLE_PortsDescription ports: The ports of the new instance.
+    :p integer communicator: MPI communicator to use (optional, default MPI_COMM_WORLD).
+    :p integer root: Rank of the root process (optional, default 0).
     :r instance: The newly created instance object.
     :rtype instance: LIBMUSCLE_Instance